Booking is now open for Courses in February 2020!

 Please note: you do not have to be currently taking lessons with me to register for a Theory Course, they are open to all!
 If you haven’t had lessons with me before, I’ll need to have a quick chat with you (usually by email) to find out a bit about your background before we get started, but feel free to book your place straight away!

-Whilst theory is something that is inherent to all our instrumental lessons to some degree, these one-to-one courses are designed to cover the entire syllabus for the ABRSM examinations in just five or ten days of dedicated theory lessons, freeing up more time in our regular lessons for practical work.
+Whilst theory is something that is inherent to all our instrumental lessons to some degree, these one-to-one or group courses are designed to cover the entire syllabus for each Theory Grade in just a few days of dedicated lessons, freeing up more time in our regular lessons for practical work.

-Course Fees are payable in full on booking.
-Your fee includes one-to-one tuition covering the whole syllabus for the grade; a workbook; twelve practice exam papers (including unlimited marking between the end of the course and the exam); and entry for the examination at the Birmingham centre on the next available date.
+Course Fees are payable in full on booking the first session.
+Your fee includes one-to-one or small-group (no more than three students) tuition covering the whole syllabus for the grade; workbooks and any additional learning materials; twelve practice exam papers (including unlimited marking between the end of the course and the exam); and entry for the examination at the Birmingham centre on the next available date.